metacall/core/docs/README.md

 - Map implements an associative key value pair container.
 A map is implemented with an array of two sized elements array.
 Each element of the map is an array of size two, where the first element of it is always an String and the second element is a value of any type.

 - Pointer is an opaque value representing a raw reference to a memory block.
 Some languages allow to use references to memory and some others not.
-This type is opaque because **METACALL** does not know what kind of concrete value represents it.
+This type is opaque because **MetaCall** does not know what kind of concrete value represents it.
 The representation may be a complex type handled by the developer source code inside the run-time.

 - Null type implements a null value.
 This type has only been implemented in order to support null value from multiple run-times.
 It represents a null value and it does not have data size on the value allocated.

 #### 5.2.2 Values

-Values represent the instances of the **METACALL** type system.
+Values represent the instances of the **MetaCall** type system.

 The memory layout guarantees to fit at least the same size of the types into memory.
 This means if a boolean type can be represented with one bit inside a value of one byte size, maybe this value is stored in a bigger memory block and this fact is architecture and platform dependant.

-When converting values between different types, if any potential number overflow or invalid conversion between types is done, **METACALL** will warn about it.
-If any conversion of types can be handled by **METACALL**, it will automatically cast or transform the values into the target type automatically in order to avoid errors in the call.
+When converting values between different types, if any potential number overflow or invalid conversion between types is done, **MetaCall** will warn about it.
+If any conversion of types can be handled by **MetaCall**, it will automatically cast or transform the values into the target type automatically in order to avoid errors in the call.

 The value model is implemented by means of object pool.
-Each value is a reference to a memory block allocated from a memory pool (which can be injected into **METACALL**).
-The references can be passed by value, this means **METACALL** copies the reference value instead of the data which this reference is pointing to, like most run-times do when managing their own values.
+Each value is a reference to a memory block allocated from a memory pool (which can be injected into **MetaCall**).
+The references can be passed by value, this means **MetaCall** copies the reference value instead of the data which this reference is pointing to, like most run-times do when managing their own values.

 Each created value must be destroyed manually.
 Otherwise it will lead to a memory leak.
-This fact only occurs when dealing with **METACALL** at C level.
-If **METACALL** is being used in an higher language through [`ports`](/source/ports), the developer does not have to care about memory management.
+This fact only occurs when dealing with **MetaCall** at C level.
+If **MetaCall** is being used in an higher language through [`ports`](/source/ports), the developer does not have to care about memory management.

 The value memory layout is described in the following form.